paulowe/gcp/vpc-objects.md

 -  Block all incoming connections and
 -  Allow all outgoing connections.

+ 4 Ingress firewall rules for the default network:

+default-allow-icmp
+default-allow-rdp
+default-allow-ssh
+default-allow-internal
+These firewall rules allow ICMP, RDP, and SSH ingress traffic from anyw

 ### Communication in VPC Networks

 VMs in the same network **can communicate with each other using Internal IPs** (Regardless of whether they ar ein separate regions)